 Tour the seat of Welsh democracy

-Wales has its own devolved legislature and executive, which means a parliament and government of our own.
-The National Assembly for Wales makes laws and scrutinises the Welsh Government to make sure they're doing an effective job of providing services and safeguarding the interests of the people of Wales.
+Wales has its own devolved legislature and executive, which means we have a parliament and government of our own.
+Senedd Cymru / Welsh Parliament makes laws and scrutinises the Welsh Government to make sure they're doing an effective job of providing services and safeguarding the interests of the people of Wales.
 If you're a political nut, or just interested in learning more about how Wales is run, you can visit the Senedd and take a tour of the sustainable building, designed by renowned architect Richard Rogers.

 The Wales Millennium Centre is the national arts centre for Wales, where you can find the best shows that are touring nationally; it has hosted Les Mis, Wicked, Footloose and Cats, amongst others.
 It’s also home to Welsh companies like the National Dance Company of Wales, Hijinx Theatre and the BBC National Orchestra.
-Make sure to stop in for a free show on the Glanfa Stage, or to grab dinner or a cocktail at award-winning Ffresh.
+Make sure to stop in for a free show on the Glanfa Stage.

-It’s an easy, breezy stroll around the bay across the sea barrage to Penarth Marina.
+It’s an easy, breezy stroll around the Bay across the sea barrage to Penarth Marina.
 There’s a flat tarmac pathway so it’s ideal for pushchairs or bikes.
-Just before the barrage there’s a great kids’ playground featuring pretend shipwrecks buried in sand.
-The barrage has several locks, offering lots to keep curious kids happy.
+Just before the Barrage there’s a great kids’ playground featuring pretend shipwrecks buried in sand.
+The Barrage has several locks, offering lots to keep curious kids happy.
 Taxi boats run at least hourly back to Mermaid Quay from just across the locks next to Penarth Marina.
-If you've got your four-legged friend with you, make sure to visit the various Coffi Co stop offs around the Bay - they're all dog friendly and serve food into the evenings.

 Go twitching in the Cardiff Bay Wetlands Reserve

-When the bay was flooded, this new wetlands was created on the site of a former salt marsh.
+When the Bay was flooded as part of the regeneration of former docklands, Cardiff Bay Wetlands Reserve was created on the site of a former salt marsh.
 It features reedy marshland and floating timber structures offering sheltered breeding areas for birds.
-Stroll along the gravel walkway which starts at the car park next to the St. David's Hotel, through to the west end of the reserve.
+Stroll along the gravel walkway which starts at the car park next to the voco® St David’s Cardiff, through to the west end of the reserve.
 Here you’ll find a long boardwalk with a viewing area, which is a great spot for bird watching.
 Best of all, it’s free.

 Step back in time in the Pierhead